You have been given a due date, and this is your first time as an expectant Father. How do you prepare for the final weeks of pregnancy?

 8. Check Your Equipment

-Keep it fully charged, make sure you have lots of space on it for photographs/videos.
+Keep it fully charged.
+Make sure you have lots of space on it for photographs/videos.
 If your tablet can take a memory card, is it time to buy a spare!

 Keep this fully charged and on all the time.
 Check your space and free some up if you need to, again, for photographs and videos.

 You might choose to use a separate recording device for videos.
-Check your memory cards and keep it fully charged.
+Check your memory cards and keep them fully charged.
 If you need any more memory cards, now is the time to buy them.

 9. Messaging Groups At The Ready

 Let’s go back 40 years.
 If a baby were born, there would tell loved ones via a phone call.
 Or maybe a carrier pigeon.

 Nowadays, we have various tools at our disposal that we can use to convey good news.